 Excuses that aim to pull on the heart strings:

+People who are addicted to prescription pills, illegal drugs or alcohol often make excuses that are designed to generate sympathy.
+They’ll take something completely out of left field and attach it to something that is logical.
+“I can’t go to addiction treatment at the holidays because my child is out of school and doesn’t have any childcare.”
+“I can’t go to addiction treatment at the holidays because I’m supposed to host Christmas dinner.
+It’s a family tradition.”
+“I can’t go to addiction treatment at the holidays because I can’t ask my family for money at Christmas because they’re spending so much money on gifts.”
 If you’re addicted to drugs or alcohol, chances are you’re not providing the child care that your child actually needs.
 If you’re addicted to drugs or alcohol, you’re still going to be using whether or not your family meets at your house or someone else’s.
 If you’re addicted to drugs or alcohol, you need to get help no matter what time of year it is.

 Excuses that hold false promises:

+“I’ll go to addiction treatment when this bottle of Oxycodone is gone.
+I just need to get rid of it all before I go.”
+“I’ll give myself one last chance before I go to addiction treatment.”
+“I’ll get one more paycheck before I go to addiction treatment.”
+Remember, these are just excuses.
+In reality, someone who is addicted is already looking for their next supply of drugs or alcohol before they run out.
+They’ll always need one more pill, one more drink, one more paycheck before they’re ready.
+The time will never come and the promise will never be fulfilled.
+Did you know?
+Financially, the holidays can be the best time for addiction treatment because time away from work is easier to plan.
+With Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day often being holidays for most businesses, it’s less time away from the office.
 As far as affording treatment, the end of the year is the best time for treatment with your insurance.
 You’ve had insurance claims throughout the year – even if you haven’t met your deductible or your max out-of-pocket, you’re closer now than when it renews at the beginning of the year.
 Also, many companies have a fourth quarter carry-overs, where all out-of-pocket payments will be applied to your deductible in January.
 Getting treatment now will likely be less expensive for you and your family than if you wait until the new year.

 Excuses of shame and guilt: